TGranjon/DeepVoice3/deepvoice3_by_tg/README.md

 Audio samples are available at https://r9y9.github.io/deepvoice3_pytorch/.

-This fork have for goal to adapt DeepVoice 3 for french corpus SynPaFlex and both WORLD and WaveNet vocoders.
+This fork have for goal to adapt DeepVoice 3 for french corpus SynPaFlex and WaveNet vocoder.

-World version based on [Geneing's work](https://github.com/geneing/deepvoice3_pytorch).

 ## Notes on hyper parameters